And it is so far, so good for feed producers.

 Security of supply

-A spokesperson for German agribusiness group, AGRAVIS, did not indicate the incidence of COVID-19 related staff shortages but said it has been doing everything it can as “a system-relevant” company to ensure security of supply for its customers since the start of the COVID-19 pandemic.
+German agribusiness group, AGRAVIS, did not reveal the extent of COVID-19 related staff shortages but said it has been doing everything it can as “a system-relevant” company to ensure security of supply for its customers since the start of the COVID-19 pandemic.

 “This naturally also includes the continuous production of feed.
 In our feed plants and logistics, we pay attention to consistent shift separation, a strict testing regime, and strict compliance with hygiene rules.